-Our passion for supporting innovation and sustainability is represented in our five main investment sectors: agriculture; exploration, mining and energy; environmental technologies; information technology; and telecommunications.
+Our passion for supporting innovation and sustainability is represented in our six main investment sectors: agriculture; exploration, mining and energy; environmental technologies; information technology; medical supply; and telecommunications.

 We work in the following areas:

-We hold financial interests in over 20 companies – including Food, Fibre and Land International Group (FFLI); Woomera Mining (ASX: WML); Peppermint Innovations (ASX: PIL), 5G Networks (ASX: 5GN); Carpentaria Resources (ASX: CAP); Ceres Tag; and Red Piranha.
+We hold financial interests in over 20 companies – including Food, Fibre and Land International Group (FFLI); Ceres Tag; Woomera Mining (ASX: WML); Future Energy Investments (FEI); Peppermint Innovation (ASX: PIL); MOVOX, RecallAll, RebillAll; and Red Piranha.
 We regularly look to expand our portfolio.

 - Operation of Caason Group companies

 Aileron Pastoral Holdings (APH) is our Northern Territory livestock cattle station that we purchased in 2014/15.
 We operate over 408,000 hectares and this land holding positions us as one of Australia’s largest private land owners.

 Ti Tree Food & Fodder (TTFF) is a sustainable livestock food and fodder producer with a focus on harvesting organic hay products at its Northern Territory site.
 Located two hours north-east of Alice Springs and set on over 2,750 acres, the property has a lush growing history backed by impressive agriculture infrastructure and water assets.

 - Innovation/R&D consultancy services

 Our professional team has proven experience in taking initiatives from concept through to delivery.
 We support the design, planning and program management stages.
 We also offer R&D tax incentive compliance support.